-Portugal is a signatory to the Washington Convention but has never been party to an ICSID case.
-On the other hand, 2015 was the first year that two Portuguese companies sued two states through investment arbitration proceedings.
-The first case was filed by Dan Cake against Hungary, and the second by PT against Cape Vert.
-The first case has been already decided, with the Portuguese company winning on the ground of a denial of justice.
+Portugal is a signatory to the Washington Convention, but has never been party to an ICSID case.
+On the other hand, in 2015, for the first time two Portuguese companies sued two states through investment arbitration proceedings.
+The first case was filled by Dan Cake against Hungary and the second by PT against Cape Vert.
+The first has been already decided, with the Portuguese company having won on a denial of justice as ground.
 The second case is still pending.

-Clearly, the Portuguese legal community is growing in its knowledge and sophistication in arbitration matters.
+This represents an unequivocal indication that the Portuguese legal community is growing in its knowledge of and sophistication in arbitration matters.